 The IBFD Global Tax Treaty Commentaries (GTTC) is the authoritative source for analysis of and commentary on tax treaty practices across the globe.
 This peer-reviewed, cutting-edge publication is authored by world-class scholars and other tax professionals.

-The GTTC will eventually consist of 27 chapters dedicated to a particular article of the OECD Model and 8 chapters on important meta-topics relating to the models and tax treaties in general, including treaty Interpretation, non-discrimination and conflicts of qualification.
-By weaving all these aspects together, and in combination with seamless links to the IBFD Tax Research Platform, the GTTC offers tax experts – from the advisory and corporate sectors to government and the judiciary and academic institutions – a rich tapestry of information unmatched by any existing product.
+The GTTC consists of 27 chapters dedicated to a particular article of the OECD Model and 8 chapters on important meta-topics relating to the models and tax treaties in general, including treaty Interpretation, non-discrimination and conflicts of qualification.